 The Arbitration Panel did not impose a monetary award against the broker, individually, but denied his request to expunge the customer dispute from his public BrokerCheck record.

 The customers—Michael and Wendy Stern, and Paul Levin—had requested an “explained” award but the arbitrators did not provide one because of Stifel’s objections, according to the award document.
 In addition to alleging negligent supervision against Stifel, their complaint alleged breach of contract, breach of fiduciary duty, omission of facts/misrepresentation and fraud.

 Blumberg’s BrokerCheck record shows three other customer complaints dating back to 2001 and 2003, in addition to the 2017 claim that survived his expungement request.
 Two of the earlier claims were denied and a third seeking $50,000 was settled for $27,000, according to BrokerCheck.

 A related case involving eight other customers of Stifel and its former Financial Advisor, Coleman Devlin, is proceeding separately, Miller said.
 The claim in that case is for approximately $20 million inclusive of punitive damages.

-The Claimants were represented by The Law Offices of Daniel J. Miller, LLC call 410 law firm and The Law Offices of Marc Rosen, LLC of Baltimore.
+The Claimants were represented by Miller Stern Lawyers, LLC call 410 law firm and The Law Offices of Marc Rosen, LLC of Baltimore.